Skip to main content

 Choose your record model

-When choosing between the two indexing models, consider whether you use Algolia AI or merchandising features.
-Use the product-level record model if you use Algolia AI or merchandising features.
-This model can be more effective if your products share many similarities between variants:
+When choosing between the three indexing models, consider whether you use Algolia AI or merchandising features.
+Use the variation-group-level or product-level record model if you use Algolia AI or merchandising features.
+These models can be more effective if your products share many similarities between variants:

-• Click and conversion events from each variant are grouped by base product.
-This lets the AI re-rank or personalize results at the product level and not only for specific variants.
+• Click and conversion events from each variant are grouped by objectID, i.e. by base product or by variation-group.
+This lets the AI re-rank or personalize results at the product or variation-group level and not only for specific variants.

-• It’s easier to manage rules and merchandising at the product-level—when dealing with many variants at once.
-For example, you can promote or hide products rather than individual variants.
+• It’s easier to manage rules and merchandising at the product-level or variation-group-level when dealing with many variants at once.
+For example, you can promote or hide products or variations rather than individual variants.

-• Search analytics results are grouped by product, making them easier to analyze.
+• Search analytics results are grouped by product or variations, making them easier to analyze.

 Use the variant-level record model if you don’t use Algolia AI or merchandising.
 This model is more granular and better suited for precise control: